 There are three refinance categories to consider: rate-and-term, limited cash-out, and cash-out.

-Fees vary based on your lender.
-The main disadvantage of refinancing is that transaction fees can add up quickly.
-Check out these examples of refinancing expenses:
+Costs to refinance vary based on your lender, and they can add up quickly.
+Here are a few examples of refinancing expenses:

-Overall, the industry generally says a homeowner should plan on paying an average of 3% to 6% of the outstanding principal in refinancing costs, plus any prepayment penalties and the costs of paying off any second mortgages that may exist.
-But, don’t forget your lender is on your side — they want to help you make an informed decision on the solution that best fits your financial needs.
+Overall, a homeowner should plan on paying an average of 3% to 6% of the outstanding principal in refinancing costs, plus any prepayment penalties and the costs of paying off any second mortgages that may exist.
+But, don't forget your lender is on your side — they want to help you make an informed decision on the solution that best fits your financial needs.

 Expect to provide paperwork and to answer questions.
 The more prepared you are, the easier it is to get you closed — fast.
 Here's how we do it at American Financing: